 Step 3: Check the minimum requirements

-There are minimum requirements to qualify for an ESOP, such as if your company is a corporation (S or C), if it has greater than $1 million in revenues, or if there are more than 15 employees.
+There are minimum requirements to qualify for an ESOP, such as if your company is a corporation (S or C), if it has greater than $1 million in revenue in TTM of EBITDA, or if there are more than 15 employees.